Khine12/inventra/docs/03-technical-implementation-guide.md

 | `GET /alerts/dashboard` | Dashboard counts | `get_dashboard_summary(...)` |
 | `GET /alerts/analytics/revenue` | Revenue analytics | `get_revenue_analytics(...)` |

-> Verify exact CRUD paths/signatures against the repo's OpenAPI spec
+> These paths were verified against the live FastAPI app's OpenAPI schema; the
-> (`GET /openapi.json` or `/docs`) before final submission; the create/update/delete
-> shapes follow standard FastAPI + Pydantic CRUD conventions.
+> create/update/delete shapes follow standard FastAPI + Pydantic CRUD conventions.

 **Email side effect:** only `POST /transactions/` sends a Resend receipt, and it does so in the router *after* the service call returns — never inside the service function.